-You agree to plead guilty or no contest to certain charges and the prosecutor agrees to ask the court to dismiss others.
+You agree to plead guilty or no contest to certain charges and the prosecutor agrees to dismiss others.
 Sometimes a prosecutor may amend the complaint to a lesser charge or be more lenient on sentencing recommendations if you agree to plead guilty.

 - The prosecutor cannot initiate plea negotiations.
 The prosecutor has no obligation to discuss or negotiate your case.